 Lower rates from the Fed may put pressure on savings account rates.

 Banks could follow the Fed's lead and pull those rates down.
 But as online banks give consumers more favorable rates than ever, don’t expect savings rates to slip too much — because the big banks will try to stay competitive.

 If you’re after annual returns that are better than 2.5%, certificates of deposit offer higher rates.
 And with a robo-advisor, or automated investing service, your returns could be 5% to 10% — or higher.
 Consider investing some money with an automated service like Wealthsimple.

 Thanks to the Fed, you're likely to see your costs go down if you have student loans with variable interest rates.
 A variable rate — one that can change based on what other rates are doing — is an option when you take out "private" student loans offered by banks.

-Meanwhile, lower rates have already arrived this month for federal student loans, which have fixed interest interest rates.
+Meanwhile, lower rates already have arrived for federal student loans, which have fixed interest interest rates.

-The rates are going down from 5.045%, and Kantrowitz says borrowers could save hundreds of dollars a year.
-To enjoy that rate reduction, new borrowers should consider going with a federal loan instead of a private one.
+Borrowers have the potential to save hundreds of dollars a year, Kantrowitz says.
+To take advantage of the reduced rate, new borrowers should consider going with a federal loan instead of a private one.

 5. Car loans could slip into a lower gear

 How soon?
 Tough to say.

 Federal Reserve rate cuts may help put the brakes on rising auto loan interest rates.